CF1004/YTMusic_Playlist_Scraper/README.md

 2. Playlist scraping with dynamic scrolling and XPath-based element detection.
 3. Data transfer from Excel into an SQL Server database using pyodbc and pandas.
 - Designed to automate scraping for a multitude of playlists (100,000 songs+) - no manual entry required.
+- Afterwards, data can be analysed and queried in SQL

 🧰 Tools & Skills